mscherryxu/baked/README.md

 ## Enjoy the baked goods, including cakes and cookies!
 Feel free to browse and enjoy the sweets!

-Check it out on Heroku: https://baked-byfullstack.herokuapp.com/
+Check it out on Koyeb: https://characteristic-tana-baked-2ae24107.koyeb.app/

 1. If you clone the repo, remember to open the directory in your terminal and run:

 ```
 npm install
 ```

 2. After the installation is complete, create a database in the same directory:

 ```
 createdb grace-shopper
 ```

 3. Seed the data with:

 ```
 npm run seed
 ```

 4. Run the project in the same directory with:

 ```
 npm run start:dev
 ```

 5. Enter in your browser search bar: `localhost:8080` and welcome to the homepage!

 Technologies Used Include:

 - Javascript
 - HTML
 - CSS